makersquare/lab-boxen/README.md

 * Verify ssh is correctly linked.
 * Verify hub is uninstalled.
 * Verify SublimeText is properly synced.
-Reinstall if necessary.
+Reinstall (and resync) if necessary.

 **From student account:**